rifaterdemsahin/prometheusremotewrite/README.md

 ## Getting Started

-### Step 1: Install Minikube or EKS
+### Step 1: Install Minikube
-Start by setting up a Kubernetes environment using Minikube or an AWS EKS cluster.
-This repository contains scripts and configurations for both local and cloud setups.
+Start by setting up a Kubernetes environment using Minikube on Windows or Mac.
+This repository contains scripts and configurations for both local environmets.

 ### Step 2: Deploy Prometheus and Thanos
 1. Clone this repository: